auton1/LDhat/README.md

 Other programs in the package can be used to generate lookup tables and summarise the output of analyses.
 Programs are run from the command line.
-A [pdf manual](manual.pdf) containing information about installing, running and interpreting results from the package should be read before proceeding.
+A [PDF manual](manual.pdf) containing information about installing, running and interpreting results from the package should be read before proceeding.
 An [example data set](Example) - LPL sequences from a Finnish population ([Nickerson <i>et al</i>., 1998](http://www.ncbi.nlm.nih.gov/pubmed/9662394)) - is included in the package.

 Installation